radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 There are three different supported CRL checking methods; dynamic, static and failover.
 These methods are described below.

->**Note - The tradeoff between a static CRL file and a dynamic CRL checking would be that a dynamic CRL would be more robust and correct but the size of the CRL file may impact the performance of the revocation checking logic.**
+>[!note] The tradeoff between a static CRL file and a dynamic CRL checking would be that a dynamic CRL would be more robust and correct but the size of the CRL file may impact the performance of the revocation checking logic.

 ### Dynamic